WolframResearch/wolfram-library-link-rs/README.md

 # Quick Examples

-Each of the examples in this section are written with two back-to-back code blocks.
+The examples in this section are written with two back-to-back code blocks.
 The first shows the Rust code, the second shows the Wolfram Language code needed to load and use the related Rust function(s).

 #### Basic data types